zstrathe/zstrathe.github.io/index.md

 ---

 ### Regression Analysis with Stata
-(Project for ECON 630: Introduction to Econometrics)
+Term Project for ECON 630: Introduction to Econometrics

 * Description